 The executive board positions and responsibilities include:

-• Performance monitoring.
-The board of directors monitors performance through regular evaluation of financial statements, business operations, and market trends.
+- Performance monitoring.
+The directors monitor performance through regular evaluation of financial statements, business operations, and market trends.

-To ensure neutral monitoring, a board of directors frequently involves independent, non-executive directors.
+To ensure neutral monitoring, a board of directors must involve independent, non-executive directors.

 What is the role of the executive committee?